-expl 6: A projectile is fired straight upward, with a muzzle velocity of 100 feet per second.
+Do you know how to graph a parabola on MyMathLab? expl 5: A projectile is fired straight upward, with a muzzle velocity of 100 feet per second.
 The height h(x) of the projectile (in feet) is given by $h(x) = -16x^2 + 100x + 25$ where x is the number of seconds after the projectile is fired.
-Phrase answers in sentence form with units.

 - a.)
 How long does it take the projectile to get to its maximum height? - b.)
 Find the maximum height of the projectile. - c.)
-When will the projectile strike the ground? - d.)
-What is the height when x is 5 seconds? - e.)
-During which values of x is the projectile going up and during which values of \overline{x} is the projectile going down?
-In other words, give the intervals where the function is increasing and decreasing.
+During what values of x is the projectile going up and during which values of x is the projectile going down?
+In other words, give the intervals where the function is increasing and decreasing. - d.)
+What is the height when x is 5 seconds?